CNA-Tech/PKS-Ninja/LabGuides/PKSBackupVelero-PV3774/readme.md

 ```

-3.8 Check the external URL/IP address assigned to the service (make note of the first IP addres under External-IP):
+3.8 Check the external IP address assigned to the service (make note of the first IP addres under `External-IP`):

 ```bash
 kubectl get service velero-minio-lb -n velero
 ```

-3.9 Copy the IP under the "External-IP" section .
-Point your browser to that location <external-ip>:9000.
-You should be able to view the minio browser
+3.9 Copy the IP under the `External-IP` section .
+Point your browser to that location (`<external-ip>:9000`).
+You should be able to view the minio browser:

-<details><summary>Screenshot 3.8</summary>
+<details><summary>Screenshot 3.9</summary>
 <img src="Images/minio.png">
 </details>
 <br/>

 3.10 Now that we've configured the minio service, we are almost ready to install Velero.
-First, we need to create a `credentials-velero` file that the Velero installer will use to connect to the minio service:
+First, we need to create a `credentials-velero` file that the Velero installer will use to connect to the minio service to store the subsequent backups:

 ```bash
 nano ~/velero/credentials-velero